microsoft/DMF/Dmf/Modules.Library/Dmf_I2cTarget.md

   // Microseconds to delay on SPB Read operations.
   //
   ULONG ReadDelayUs;
-  //Time units(ms) to wait for SPB Read Operation to Complete.
+  // Time units(ms) to wait for SPB Read Operation to Complete.
   //
   ULONGLONG ReadTimeoutMs;
-  //Time units(ms) to wait for SPB Write Operation to Complete.
+  // Time units(ms) to wait for SPB Write Operation to Complete.
   //
   ULONGLONG WriteTimeoutMs;
 } DMF_CONFIG_I2cTarget;